|Project status||Special case (archives of streams actively purged after an amount of time)|

 git clone https://github.com/ArchiveTeam/twitchtv-grab cd ./twitchtv-grab pip install seesaw ./get-wget-lua.sh ... pip install requests

-wget-lua may of failed earlier, if so then:
+wget-lua may have failed earlier, if so then:

 cd get-wget-lua.tmp mv src/wget ../wget-lua cd ..